This bird of the Crocodile River Reserve tends to favour the northern mountain bushveld.

 Their breeding season is mainly from October to December.
 The nest is a shallow flimsy cup of fine twigs, roots and tendrils, lined with finer rootlets, in a fork or on a horizontal branch of low thick bush or small tree, bound together with spider web, usually well hidden.
 The clutch is 2 to 3 white to pinkish white eggs, spotted and blotched with dark red-brown, grey and lavender.
 Incubation 14 days, mostly by the female, nestling period 15 days, fed by both parents, with grasshoppers especially the green sort.

 Roberts Number: 744

 Afrikaans name: Swartkroontjagra

-The information for this bird fact sheet is provided by Willie Froneman in the Xanadu Eco Estate, Magaliesberg Biosphere.
-The photograph is taken by Albert Froneman.
+The information for this bird fact sheet was provided by Willie Froneman in the Xanadu Eco Estate, Magaliesberg Biosphere.
+The photograph was taken by Albert Froneman.
 Sightings in the Crocodile River Reserve are confirmed sightings by Craig Whitting-Jones and Anthony Paton.